 In order to reduce exposure to reinsurance credit risk, the financial condition of reinsurers is evaluated and reinsurance is placed with a diverse group of companies and syndicates that are believed to be financially sound.
-The credit quality of reinsurers is monitored when placing new and renewal reinsurance, as well as on an ongoing, current basis.
+The credit quality of reinsurers is monitored when placing new and renewal reinsurance, as well as on an ongoing basis.
 The Company uses objective criteria to select and retain its reinsurers, including requiring a financial strength rating of "A-" or better from A.M.
-Best Company.
+Best Company and/or Standard & Poor's rating of "A-".
+Where a reinsurer does not hold such a minimum security rating, appropriate governance is in place to review such counterparties.
 Ongoing adherence to this is reported to the Board through risk appetite monitoring.